 The Story of the Town

 Gmünd is located in the southeastern part of the Ankogel Group mountains, which belong to the Hohe Tauern range.
-The old town is situated in the heart of the Liesertal valley, near the Malta valley, and the Lieserbach river flows through it.
+The old town lies in the heart of the Liesertal valley near the Malta valley, and the Lieserbach River flows through it.

-The town was founded in the 13th century AD by the Archbishop of Salzburg.
+The Archbishop of Salzburg founded the town in the 13th century AD.
 The archbishop established the town to help protect the trade routes that passed through this area.
-In the heart of the town, a fortified castle was built on a hill 768 meters above sea level.
-The castle withstood many attacks by Hungarian and Turkish armies that invaded the region, and parts of it were destroyed.
+In the heart of the town, a fortified castle rises on a hill 768 meters above sea level.
+The castle withstood many attacks by Hungarian and Turkish armies that invaded the region, though parts of it were destroyed.

 Between 1502 and 1506, the castle was restored and transformed into a small but impressive Renaissance-style palace, which served as the residence for the nobility who ruled the area.
-In 1690, parts of the palace were destroyed by a major earthquake that also damaged parts of the old town.
+In 1690, a major earthquake destroyed parts of the palace and damaged sections of the old town.
 The palace was restored again, but in 1886, a fire broke out and destroyed it completely.
 It was not renovated afterward and remains in ruins to this day.

 Today, there is a restaurant in the area of the old castle ruins, as well as a summer stage where music performances are held during the warmer months.

 A visit to Gmünd is enjoyable even if you just wander through the old town.
-The old town square (Hauptplatz) is surrounded by beautiful houses and cafes, and the ancient streets are very pleasant.
+Beautiful houses and cafés surround the old town square (Hauptplatz), and the ancient streets create a very pleasant atmosphere.

 Another attraction in Gmünd is the Divided Church (Geteilte Kirche), which was built on both sides of the road.
 It is a single structure with one half on one side of the road and the other half on the opposite side.